A Startup's Guide to Brand Management

 In today's marketplace, startups that understand the power of word-of-mouth and the pull of social networks are better positioned to stand out in a crowd.
 Where once a solid marketing strategy was all you would have needed to differentiate your widget from the others, today, you need to seamlessly combine that with customer service, sales, and even HR to thrive truly.

 Maintaining your brand reputation is akin to knowing yourself and your personality traits and understanding how they impact your interactions with friends and strangers.
-It's how you present your startup to the world and make first impressions that will not only last but work to convert strangers into customers and customers into brand evangelists.
+Effective brand management is how you present your startup to the world and make first impressions that will not only last but work to convert strangers into customers and customers into brand evangelists.

 Startup marketing guide download